fortrabbit/blog/headless-and-reactive.md

 Check your premises.
 Do you really need a reactive website?
 Classical server side rendered websites are way less complicated to build, maintain, deploy and host.
 Server side rendered pages come with great SEO options.
 Specifically for small website projects, with smaller teams or even solo developers.
 Don't follow the latest trends without consideration.
 You may still add on-page JavaScript to compute stuff without querying the server.

-For partial reactivity small drop-in Javascript apps on a per page basis can work too.
+For partial reactivity (stateful) small drop-in Javascript apps on a per page basis can work too.

 ## 2 - Decoupled